phoenixframework/phoenix/docs/adding_pages.md

 </div>
 ```

 Now that we've got the route, controller, view, and template, we should be able to point our browsers at [http://localhost:4000/hello](http://localhost:4000/hello) and see our greeting from Phoenix!
-(In case you stopped the server along the way, the task to restart it is `mix phoenix.server`.)
+(In case you stopped the server along the way, the task to restart it is `mix phx.server`.)

 ![Phoenix Greets Us](/images/hello-from-phoenix.png)

 There are a couple of interesting things to notice about what we just did.
 We didn't need to stop and re-start the server while we made these changes.
 Yes, Phoenix has hot code reloading!
 Also, even though our `index.html.eex` file consisted of only a single `div` tag, the page we get is a full HTML document.
-Our index template is rendered into the application layout - `web/templates/layout/app.html.eex`.
+Our index template is rendered into the application layout - `lib/hello_phoenix/web/templates/layout/app.html.eex`.
 If you open it, you'll see a line that looks like this:

     <%= render @view_module, @view_template, assigns %>